abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 > "In general, we can think of data as defined by some collection of selectors and constructors, together with specified conditions that these procedures must fulfill in order to be a valid representation." --- Harold Abelson, Gerald Jay Sussman, Julie Sussman --- Structure and Interpretation of Computer Programs

 Before introducing the specific formulae for building types, I want to elaborate on the general idea.
-In the last section, we said:

-{: .definition}

-> A type is something that can be the source and/or target of an arrow.
+In the last section, we said that a type is something that can be the source and/or target of an arrow.
 This definition may seem a bit vague, but it is trivial when we look at how types are defined in computer programming.
 It is obvious, even when viewed through the lens of traditional imperative languages, that the definition of a type consists of the definitions of rules for constructing functions (and more generally arrows).

 ```
 class MyType<A> {